sgmurphy/wordpress-plugins/secure-copy-content-protection/README.txt

 == Changelog ==

+= 4.1.0 =
+* Added: Functionality to insert message variables into the wp editor on the Notification text

 = 4.0.9 =
 * Added: Reset styles button for Block content to view box on the general settings